This sounds frightfully Trumpian:

 Howard Oakley is doing an amazing job at diagnosing and bringing to light (pardon the pun) issues involving macOS Content Caching Server:

 Over the last three months, of the nine security updates to XProtect pushed by Apple, only one has been delivered and installed correctly through my Monterey Content Caching server, that on 4 August.
+The other eight security updates to XProtect and its new companion XProtect âRemediatorâ all downloaded correctly from my local server, but then failed to install.

 I’ve been getting back into Agenda as a work diary and daily tracker.